 Next, manage team settings to define the rules and manage members’ permissions.
 For example, you can limit private channel creation, uploading custom apps, tabs updating and creation, etc. Do not forget about guest permission and decide if the team’s guests can create and update channels or not.

-Best Practices: Microsoft Teams for Project Management
+White Paper: Microsoft Teams for Project Management

-Get the most out of Microsoft Teams for project management: team and channel examples, use cases, useful apps and other tips
+Learn how to het the most out of Microsoft Teams for project management: team and channel examples, use cases, useful apps and other tips

 Governance policies for your Project Management template